-The favorite method of bleaching cellulosic textiles at Museum Textile Services employs the reductive bleaching agent sodium borohydride (NaBH4.)
-Wetcleaning cotton and linen fibers with the addition of a sodium borohydride bath is beneficial both visually and chemically, resulting in healthier and brighter artifacts.
+The favorite method of bleaching cellulosic textiles at MTS employs the reductive bleaching agent sodium borohydride (NaBH4.)
+Wet cleaning cotton, linen, and rayon fibers with the addition of a sodium borohydride bath is beneficial both visually and chemically, resulting in healthier and brighter artifacts.
 Sodium borohydride cannot be used on protein fibers-such as silk and wool-because they are naturally acidic and sodium borohydride is very alkaline.